1965–66 FA Cup: Fifth round

 The matches were scheduled for Saturday, 5 March 1966.
 Two games required replays on the following Wednesday.

 Sixth round

 The four quarter-final ties were scheduled to be played on 26 March 1966.
 Three of the four matches went to replays and the Manchester City–Everton game required a second replay to settle the tie.

 Semi-finals

 The semi-final matches were played on Saturday, 23 April 1966 with no replays required.
-Everton and Sheffield Wednesday came through the semi final round to meet at Wembley.
+Everton and Sheffield Wednesday came through the semi-final round to meet at Wembley.

 Final

 The 1966 FA Cup final was contested by Sheffield Wednesday and Everton at Wembley on Saturday 14 May 1966.
-Everton were looking to become the first team since Sheffield United won in 1902 to win the cup without conceding a goal, while Sheffield Wednesday were the second Yorkshire side in succession to reach Wembley, following Leeds United’s losing appearance in the 1965 final.
+Everton were looking to become the first team since Bury won in 1903 to win the cup without conceding a goal, while Sheffield Wednesday were the second Yorkshire side in succession to reach Wembley, following Leeds United's losing appearance in the 1965 final.
 The match finished 3–2 to Everton.